niksarrow/ns/content/project/iwslt/index.md

 ---
-title: Translation from disfluent Spanish to Fluent English
+title: Translation from Disfluent Spanish to Fluent English
 summary: Machine translation of disfluent text in Spanish to fluent text in English language without access
          to parallel disfluent-to-fluent spanish-to-english parallel corpus.
 tags: